spring-media/apps-android-testdevicemanager/README.md

 apply(plugin = "de.welt.apps.testdevicemanager")
 ```
 # Setup
-All of the following extension values can be maintained but do not need to be used at all.
+All of the following extension values can be used but do not need to be used at all.
 ```
 testDeviceManager {
     unlockBy = "power button | swipe | pin | password"